hkimbrough22/taskmaster/README.md

 2. Homepage
    - Updates homepage title with user's username
-   - Intend to update so that if a user sets a nickname in usersettings, it will override username display.
+   - Intend to update so that if a user sets a nickname in userSettingsActivity, it will override username display.

+### Day 10
+#### Task for the Day
+1. Uploads
+   - On the “Add a Task” activity, allow users to optionally select a file to attach to that task.
+   - If a user attaches a file to a task, that file should be uploaded to S3, and associated with that task.

+2. Displaying Files
+   - On the Task detail activity, if there is a file that is an image associated with a particular Task, that image should be displayed within that activity.

+3. General
+   - Updates homepage to display the first part of user's email (everything before the "@").

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->